Staples' monitor sale discounts the Asus ZenScreen portable monitor

-Staples is currently hosting a “Big Monitor Event” with entertainment, gaming, and everyday use monitors up to 50 percent off.
+Staples is currently hosting a ‘Big Monitor Event’ with entertainment, gaming, and everyday use monitors up to 50 percent off.
 Check out the deals below:

 - ASUS 23.8″ IPS Frameless Monitor with AMD FreeSync Technology: Now $169.99, was $199.99